patrickcortez/Interactive-GameConsole/Readme.md

 it has its own *Text Editor*, *Directory View* and *Image Viewer*, so you can edit text files, View current directory in real time and view images instantly while using **Console Explorer**.

-Finally it has its own interpreter, right now its just basic: input/output and variable decleration with *<filename>.csc* scripts.
+Finally it has its own interpreter and Arithmetic handler with `math` command, right now its just basic: input/output and variable decleration with *<filename>.csc* scripts.